Article Updated: 8/19/2020

 A stressed out IT guy is going to operate at 80% his normal intelligence and when sleep deprivation hits, mistakes will happen.
 That will end up pushing your recovery time further than you may expect and as frustrating as that may be- you must not vent this disapproval to your IT guy.
 It’s a bad plan to yell at a fireman in a blaze or heckle a police officer during a shoot-out.
 Instead, ask your questions like so: “I know you have alot of moving pieces right now and I’m not looking for specifics.
 The organization needs to make some decision about what it does and those decisions are based on if our computers will be back online in 4 hours or 24 hours or longer than 24 hours. ” Always buy pizza, leave a key, and get out of the way.
 Don’t ask a bunch of “why” questions.
 “Why didn’t our antivirus protect us” for example will just set their hair on fire.
 Once things are operation again then you can revisit your HIPAA documentation and see what you wrote down for your risks and perhaps update that with your newly found attack vector.

-If they can get this company… they can get you.
+If they can Hack the Digital Dental Record… they can get you.